-For 2018, David has been awarded the distinction of Super Lawyer from Super Lawyers' magazine, after five consecutive years of being named an Illinois Rising Star.
+Since 2018, David has been awarded the distinction of Super Lawyer from Super Lawyers' magazine, after five consecutive years of being named an Illinois Rising Star.
 And for the past three years, from Leading Lawyers, he has been recognized as an Emerging Lawyer.

 He is a member of Chuhak & Tecson’s Management Committee and previously served on the Diversity and Inclusion Council, Recruitment, Marketing and Litigation Committees.

 Active in the community, David is on the Board of Building Appeals for the Village of Deerfield.
 He is a member of the Probate Practice Committee/Trust Law Committee for the Chicago Bar Association and the Real Property, Probate and Trust Section for the American Bar Association.